GLOBAL MARKETS-Stocks, yields drop as Greece veers toward default; euro up

 EURO REVERSES SHARP LOSS

-It is a "classic risk aversion effect," said Ruggero de Rossi, head of emerging markets fixed income at Federated Investors in Pittsburgh.

-"Paradoxically, there is some possibility the referendum can yield a 'yes.'
-Should you be short euro?
-That is something people may be asking themselves."

-The euro earlier drew support from the Swiss National Bank, which confirmed it had intervened to counter gains for the franc against the bloc's single currency.
+The euro drew added support as the Swiss National Bank confirmed it had intervened to counter gains for the franc against the bloc's single currency.

 Despite the declines in the dollar, Greek fallout in the United States was not expected to be enough to throw the Federal Reserve's likely September rate hike off course.